+You're not in this alone.
 We've evaluated a range of leading email services to see which would be best for a variety of different use cases.
 We examined services both big (Microsoft's Outlook, Google's Gmail) and small (ProtonMail, Zoho).
-And while our findings are not a one-size-fits-all solution, you may find them useful in finding the best email service for you.
+And while our findings are not a one-size-fits-all solution, you may find them useful in pinpointing the best email service for you.
 So, if you're thinking of making a switch, read on.

 Looking for a service to use mainly on your phone?
-See our pick of the best email apps for Android or iOS.
+Check out our pick of the best email apps for Android or iOS.

 The best email service overall